Ayymoss/Globally/README.md

 ***

-(It looks like this - note it doesn't repeat messages from local server as shown below, is just for demonstratable purposes)
+(It looks like this - note it doesn't repeat messages from local server as shown below, is just for showcasing purposes)

 ![image](https://user-images.githubusercontent.com/4959320/178148392-c9723019-8d3b-4120-895f-351285d1f352.png)